Advanced Combat Rules

 • A blinded character has Major Disadvantage on all tests that require sight and cannot use Ranged attacks or Line of Sight dependent abilities.

-• Any attacks against a Corroded character gain a +X damage modifier.
+• Any attacks against a Corroded character gain a +X damage modifier (Up to 3).
 Corrosion needs to be removed over one hour with an Intelligence[Crafting 2] test or a Strength[Crafting 2] test, or may be neutralized with Soothall.

 • A Distracted character has a Disadvantage on their next Skill Test.